 Ideally, the heater is installed with the exhaust and combustion air connections pointing vertically downward.
-Failure to achieve this could affect the optimum performance of the heater, particularly when sailing at an angle.
-The heater will operate in conditions of permanent 15° angle and after starting to a maximum angle of up to 30°.
+Failure to achieve this could affect the optimum performance of the heater.

 When deciding on the position, consideration should also be given for future servicing and access for removal of the heater.